kkarbowiak/cpp-argparse/README.md

       * [ ] double-dash pseudo-argument (`--`)
       * [ ] argument abbreviations (prefix matching)

+* Mutual exclusion
+   * you can put optional arguments in a mutually exclusive group to have only one of them accepted by the parser
+   * the group itself (together with its arguments) is optional

 ## License

 This project is released under **MIT** license, so feel free to do anything you like with it.